Alphagan P Side Effects

 Generic Name: brimonidine ophthalmic

 Note: This page contains information about the side effects of brimonidine ophthalmic.
 Some of the dosage forms included on this document may not apply to the brand name Alphagan P.

 Not all side effects for Alphagan P may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to brimonidine ophthalmic: ophthalmic solution

-Along with its needed effects, brimonidine ophthalmic (the active ingredient contained in Alphagan P) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by brimonidine ophthalmic (the active ingredient contained in Alphagan P).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking brimonidine ophthalmic:More common
+You should check with your doctor immediately if any of these side effects occur when taking brimonidine ophthalmic:More common

 - Blurred or loss of vision